 NATIONAL PARKS

 Anyone going to Tanzania will naturally visit one or more of the fantastic national parks.
 The most famous of all is Serengeti National Park, home to the annual Great Migration of millions of wildebeest and zebra.
 There are many more parks and each has its own character and animal population.
-Below is a brief overview and description of all the national parks.
+Below is the map of northern Tanzania and the description of all the national parks where Bright Tanzania provides safaris.

 Ngorongoro Crater